mtwebit/MarkupPdfPager/README.md

 # How to use the module
 Create...
-* a File field to store a single PDF file
+* a File field to store a single PDF file.
-* (optionally) an Integer field to store page offset info and add this to the PDF File field
+* (optionally) an Integer field to store page offset info and add this to the PDF File field.
-* a template and add the PDF File field
+* a template and add the PDF File field to it.

 Install the module and set the file and page offset fields.